rubyonracetracks/tutorial-rails-rubymn2/05-01-project_model.md

 * Please note that the above migration uses the combination of the creation time and the ID of the associated user to index the project objects.
 * Please note that if you don't do things right, you will be bombarded with a long cascade of cryptic error messages about PostgreSQL foreign key violations.
 Neglecting the above change in the migration script is one factor that will lead to this.
 * Enter the command "rails db:migrate".
 * Enter the command "sh testm.sh".
 You will get a long cascade of error messages about PostgreSQL foreign key violations.
-The other factor that leads to this is the initial default test fixtures of the forhire class, which belong to user objects that are not provided in the user test fixtures.
+The other factor that leads to this is the initial default test fixtures of the project class, which belong to user objects that are not provided in the user test fixtures.
 * Remove the project test fixtures by entering the command "rm test/fixtures/projects.yml".
 Again, this is necessary to avoid the PostgreSQL foreign key violations.
 * Edit the app/models/project.rb file.
 Add the line "#" just before the line "class Project < ApplicationRecord".
 * Enter the command "sh testm.sh".
 All tests should pass.